 Knowledge Management Officer

-The European Institute for Gender Equality (EIGE) is publishing a call for applications with a view to establishing a reserve list for Temporary Agents for the post of Knowledge Management Officer.
+The European Institute for Gender Equality (EIGE) is republishing a call for applications with a view to establishing a reserve list for Temporary Agents for the post of Knowledge Management Officer.

-The registration of applications will begin on 18th January 2011 and will close on 15th February 2011 at 23:00 Eastern European Time.
+The registration of applications will begin on 6th April 2011 and will close on 5th May 2011 at 23:00 Eastern European Time.
 The registration of applications has been further extended until 26th June 2011 at 23:00 Eastern European Time.
 Candidates who have already submitted an application need not re-apply.

 1.The role of the Institute

 Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the contribution and strengthening of gender equality promotion.

 To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at Community level and develop appropriate methodological tools for the integration of gender equality into all Community policies.
 EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the Community institutions, in particular the Commission, as well as the authorities of the Member States.